gouthamrangarajan/Vuejs/vuetify-file-upload/README.md

 ### vuetify-file-upload
-#### A simple vuetify file input + drag and drop file upload
+#### A simple Vuetify file input + drag and drop file upload

-- attach ref to file input and trigger the file input click using ref
+- Attach ref to Vuetify file input and trigger the file input click using ref

 ```vue
     <v-file-input